-Parsis are a lovely community who are mostly located in Mumbai.
+Parsis are a lovely community that are mostly located in Mumbai.
 They take pride in their culture and heritage, and since there are so few of them left in India, there is even more emphasis on preserving things unique to them.
 So, when in Mumbai, do shop for the authentic Parsi Gara Sarees – usually a family heirloom, passed down generations.
-Introduced to India in the early 19th century, the Gara sarees are hand woven sarees, worked on by a number of craftsmen at a time, to break the monotony of the pattern.
-Beautifully embroidered Gara sarees are bright, with intricate flowery patterns, and are bold in their use of colour.
+Introduced to India in the early 19th century, the Gara sarees are handwoven sarees, worked on by a number of craftsmen at a time, to break the monotony of the pattern.
+Beautifully embroidered Gara sarees are bright, with intricate flowery patterns, and are bold in their use of color.

 Art has a special place in Mumbai, and you see it everywhere.
 Whether it is on the streets as a graffiti or in swanky South Mumbai galleries like the famous Jehangir Art Gallery.
 Art and art forms are much loved and respected in the city.